-Label Image: The label image is Athansius Kircher’s 1638 drawing of Mount Vesuvius’ eruption in his incredible Mundus Subterraneus.
+Label Image: This label image is Athansius Kircher’s 1638 drawing of Mount Vesuvius’ eruption in his incredible Mundus Subterraneus.
 A true genius, artist, and polymath, he lowered himself into smoldering Vesuvius, eventually passing out and needing rescue while sketching and documenting his discoveries.
-This image is from the same book as our Cabernet Franc label, with volcanoes above joining fiery rivers below.
 All the fruit in this wine came from the lower pyroclastic slopes of the Mt.
 Konocti volcano that stands guard over our vineyard, having last exploded just 11,000 years ago, spewing glistening obsidian over the entire county.

 91 points Wine Enthusiast: "This well-concentrated and focused wine brings black cherries and tangy cranberries to the palate, bracing them with moderate tannins and ..."

 And from Bigger Than Your Head: "...This is a gloriously fresh, ripe, light and delicious grenache, offering a totally transparent ruby-brick red hue and winsome aromas of sour cherry and melon, cloves, briers and brambles with a touch of raspberry and its leaf; plenty of lip-smacking acidity holds the wine together, yet it feels almost weightless on the palate; mild tannins, sporting with dust and graphite, provide essential structure.
 14.3 percent alcohol.
 Production was 72 cases.
 Excellent."